animhotep/tgparser/README.md

 2. Your 2FA password (if enabled)

 After successful authentication, the application will:
-1. Start monitoring the specified channel
+1. Start monitoring all the specified channels
 2. Check for new messages every 3 minutes
-3. Send you a notification when it finds a message containing your target word
+3. Send you a notification when it finds a message containing any of your target words, including which channel it was found in

 ## How It Works

 1. The application uses the Telegram API to connect to your account
-2. It periodically fetches the latest messages from the specified channel
+2. It periodically fetches the latest messages from each of the specified channels
 3. It searches these messages for any of the keywords specified in your `.env` file
-4. When a match is found, it sends a message to your account with a link to the matching message and indicates which specific keywords were found
+4. When a match is found, it sends a message to your account with a link to the matching message, indicating which specific keywords were found and which channel the message was found in

 ## Troubleshooting